Auto-Renewal Car Insurance: How It Works and How to Opt Out

 When to Shop for Better Rates Before Renewal

-The ideal window to compare car insurance quotes is 30 to 60 days before your renewal date.
-This gives you enough time to:
+The ideal window to compare car insurance quotes is 30 to 45 days before your renewal date.
+Quotes gathered in this window tend to be the most competitive, giving you time to:

 1. Receive and review your renewal notice with updated pricing